 - Learn grounding techniques – a common side effect of trauma and PTSD are flashbacks.
 Although flashbacks are a normal response to a traumatic event, they can be extremely frightening.
 Learning ways to ground oneself and come back to the present moment helps teens move through flashbacks in a healthy way.
 Some quick ways to ground oneself include:

 - Run cold water over your hands or splash your face with water

 - Check in with yourself and label the emotions you are experiencing

 - Pick out five red, blue, green, etc. objects in the room

 - Take off your shoes, put your feet on the ground, and describe what you feel

 - Repeat a mantra such as “I am here; I am safe.”

 ADOLESCENT MENTAL HEALTH FACILITY FOR PTSD

-Proper treatment following the traumatic event is vital to prevent PTSD complications.
-With proper evaluation, treatment and support, most children and teens who have PTSD will recover and go on to live happy and productive lives.
-If your child is struggling with PTSD or having trouble coping with a traumatic life event, it is key that you seek professional help, as soon as possible.
+Proper treatment following a traumatic event is vital to prevent PTSD complications.
+With proper evaluation, treatment, and support, most teens who have PTSD recover.
+They go on to live happy and productive lives.
+If your child is struggling with PTSD, or coping with a traumatic life event, it is important to seek help from a mental health professional right away.
 Proper mental health treatment can help a child or teen develop the coping skills necessary to resume their daily lives.

-Knowing ways to cope with the unfortunate side effects of PTSD is significant when it comes to healthy symptom management.
-Regardless, many teens with PTSD may require more formal mental health intervention as well.
-If you think your teen may need further treatment, contact Polaris Teen Center at 1-844-836-0222 to find out more about treatment options and services.
+Learning ways to cope with the unfortunate side effects of PTSD is significant.
+Especially when it comes to healthy symptom management.
+Many teens with PTSD may require more formal mental health intervention.
+If you think your teen may need further treatment, contact Polaris Teen Center at 1-844-836-0222.
+Find out more about treatment options and services.